FuelLabs/sway/docs/book/src/blockchain-development/storage.md

 #### `StorageBytes`

-Storage of `Bytes` is available in the standard library as `StorageBytes` which have to be defined inside a `storage` block. `StorageBytes` cannot be manipluated in the same way a `StorageVec<T>` or `StorageMap<K, V>` can but stores bytes more effeciently thus reducing gas.
+Storage of `Bytes` is available in the standard library as `StorageBytes` which have to be defined inside a `storage` block. `StorageBytes` cannot be manipulated in the same way a `StorageVec<T>` or `StorageMap<K, V>` can but stores bytes more efficiently thus reducing gas.
 Only the entirety of a `Bytes` may be read/written to storage.
-This means any changes would require loading the entire `Bytes` to the heap, making changes, and then storing once again.
+This means any changes would require loading the entire `Bytes` to the heap, making changes, and then storing it once again.
 If frequent changes are needed, a `StorageVec<u8>` is recommended.

 The following demonstrates how to write to a `StorageBytes`: